qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Decorations
 -----------

-The Decorations of QGIS include the Grid, the Copyright Label, the North Arrow and the Scale Bar.
+The Decorations of QGIS include the Grid, the Copyright Label, the North Arrow, the Scale Bar and Layout Extents.
 They are used to 'decorate' the map by adding cartographic elements.

 .. index:: Grid